-Corporate Governance Committee: The Corporate Governance Committee (i) identifies nominees and reviews the qualifications of persons eligible to stand for election as Directors in light of the factors of independence, knowledge, judgment, character, leadership skills, education, experience, financial literacy, standing in the community, and diversity of backgrounds and views, including, but not limited to, gender, race, ethnicity and national origin, and makes recommendations to the Board; (ii) reviews and recommends candidates for Committee membership and chairs; (iii) advises the Board with respect to significant developments in corporate governance matters; (iv) reviews and assesses the performance of the Board and each Committee; (v) reviews and recommends Director compensation; (vi) monitors compliance with the Company's code of business conduct and ethics; (vii) reviews director and officer indemnification and insurance coverage; (viii) oversees the corporate governance aspects of the Company's ESG program; and (ix) considers current and emerging corporate governance trends or issues and recommends to the Board, as appropriate, policies and practices that address such trends or issues.
+Corporate Governance Committee: The Corporate Governance Committee (i) identifies nominees and reviews the qualifications of persons eligible to stand for election as Directors, and for appointment to fill any vacancy that is anticipated or has arisen on the Board, in light of the factors of independence, knowledge, judgment, character, leadership skills, education, experience, financial literacy, standing in the community, and diversity of backgrounds and views, including, but not limited to, gender, race, ethnicity and national origin, and makes recommendations to the Board; (ii) reviews and recommends candidates for Committee membership and chairs; (iii) reviews the Board's leadership structure; (iv) considers the ability of Directors to serve on the boards and committees of other public companies and monitors the membership of Directors on the boards of other public companies; (v) reviews and oversees the Company's policy prohibiting hedging, pledging and holding the Company's securities in margin accounts; (vi) reviews and assesses the performance of the Board and each Committee; (vii) reviews and recommends Director compensation; (viii) monitors compliance with the Company's Code of Business Conduct and Ethics; (ix) reviews director and officer indemnification and insurance coverage; (x) oversees the corporate governance aspects of the Company's ESG program; (xi) reviews and oversees independent Directors' compliance with the Company's stock ownership guidelines; (xii) reviews and oversees Director orientation and continuing education programs; and (xiii) develops and recommends to the Board a set of corporate governance principles applicable to the Company, and also considers current and emerging corporate governance trends or issues and recommends to the Board, as appropriate, policies and practices that address such trends or issues.

-Pension Committee: The Pension Committee (i) reviews and recommends certain amendments to qualified defined benefit and defined contribution pension and retirement plans and (ii) receives reports from relevant management committees and service providers with respect to activities, finances and special topics related to such plans.
+Pension Committee: The Pension Committee (i) reviews and recommends to the Board of Directors certain amendments to qualified defined benefit and defined contribution pension and retirement plans, and (ii) receives reports from relevant management committees and service providers with respect to activities, finances and special topics related to such plans.

-Safety, Environmental and Regulatory Compliance Committee: The Safety, Environmental and Regulatory Compliance Committee (i) reviews the adequacy of, and provides oversight with respect to, the Company's strategy, policies, practices, programs, procedures, initiatives and training as they relate to safety, the environment (including climate change and sustainability) and regulatory compliance; (ii) reviews the principal safety, environmental, and regulatory compliance risks that affect or could affect the Company, its operations, or its overall business, employees, contractors, customers, the communities that it serves, or the environment, and oversee management's efforts to identify, assess, monitor, manage and mitigate such risks; (iii) reviews the Company's policies and programs to promote cyber security and data privacy; (iv) reviews the Company's operational business risks; (v) reviews management's long-term safety, environmental, and regulatory compliance goals; (vi) keeps abreast of the regulatory environmental (including climate change and sustainability), and regulatory compliance issues or trends raised by management and third parties and recommends to the Board, as appropriate, policies and practices that address such issues or trends; and (ix) oversees the safety, environmental and regulatory compliance aspects of the Company's ESG program.
+Safety, Environmental and Regulatory Compliance Committee: The Safety, Environmental and Regulatory Compliance Committee (i) reviews the adequacy of, and provides oversight with respect to, the Company's strategy, policies, practices, programs, procedures, initiatives and training as they relate to safety, the environment (including climate change and sustainability) and regulatory compliance; (ii) reviews the principal safety, environmental and regulatory compliance risks that affect or could affect the Company or its operations, business and stakeholders, or the environment, and oversees management's efforts to identify, assess, monitor, manage and mitigate such risks; (iii) reviews the Company's policies and programs to promote cyber security and data privacy and to mitigate related risks; (iv) reviews and discusses the Company's operational business risks; (v) reviews the Company's crisis management programs; (vi) reviews and approves management's long-term safety, environmental, and regulatory compliance goals and evaluates the Company operates; (viii) reviews information and reports on various safety, environmental (including climate change and sustainability), and regulatory compliance issues or trends raised by management and third parties and recommends to the Board, as appropriate, policies and practices that address such issues or trends; and (ix) oversees the safety, environmental and regulatory compliance aspects of the Company's ESG program.

-Executive Committee: The Committee has limited powers to act on behalf of the Board of Directors between regularly scheduled meetings on matters that cannot be delayed.
+Executive Committee: The Executive Committee has limited powers to act on behalf of the Board of Directors between regularly scheduled meetings on matters that cannot be delayed.